Secondary Glazing Cost

 - Sources

-Secondary glazing prices vary depending on the number of windows and your location in the UK.
-On average, the installation of secondary glazing usually costs around £250-£500 per window.
+However, secondary glazing prices vary depending on the number of windows you want to apply secondary glazing to and your location in the UK.
+The average cost of secondary glazing per window is usually between £250 to £500 per window.

 To get the best efficiency from secondary glazing, should it be installed as near to the existing windows as possible?